 Understanding grammar will help you on your way to foreign language fluency.
 When learning the Spanish language, it’s important to know that Adjectives are words that describe or modify nouns.
-As we already know, in Spanish nouns [All About Spanish Nouns] may be singular or plural, masculine or feminine.
+As we already know, in Spanish nouns may be singular or plural, masculine or feminine.
 Consequently, Spanish adjectives must always agree in number and gender with the nouns they modify, so it is advisable that, during your first learning stages, you pay extreme attention to these small details that are usually overlooked.

 As a general rule of thumb, Spanish adjectives come in six varieties.

 Spanish adjectives ending in: –o singular, masculine (nuevo, limpio, cerrado)

 Spanish adjectives ending in: –os plural, masculine (nuevos, limpios, cerrados)

 Spanish adjectives ending in: –a singular, feminine (nueva, limpia, cerrada)

 Spanish adjectives ending in: –as plural, feminine (nuevas, limpias, cerradas)